 The cellars are located in Princes’ Building or Fürstenbau.
 Inside, 250 ancient barrels containing 10,000 hectoliters of wine await you!

-Don’t forget to have the wine tasting experience when you come here to Juliusspital in Wurzburg.
+Don’t forget to have the wine tasting experience when you come to Juliusspital in Wurzburg.

-Juliusspital has been making wines for more than 440 years now, absolutely they’ve reached excellence in winemaking.
+Juliusspital has been making wines for more than 440 years now; undoubtedly, they’ve reached excellence in winemaking.
 The wines they create shall bless your taste buds with Franconian gastronomic goodness nowhere else found in the world.

-The Juliusspital’s headquarters in Wurzburg also includes an elegant baroque hospital with a church and a courtyard.
+The Juliusspital’s headquarters in Wurzburg includes an elegant baroque hospital with a church and a courtyard.